-Worldwide Support for Deaf and Hard-of-Hearing Individuals Begins
+Global Support Begun for Deaf and Hard-of-Hearing Individuals

-Support for deaf and hard-of-hearing individuals begins with the creation of an endowed scholarship fund for deaf and hard-of-hearing students from developing countries at Gallaudet University and the National Technical Institute for the Deaf (NTID) in the United States.
-See Raising the Status of Sign Language for more.
+Support for deaf and hard-of-hearing individuals begins with the establishment of an endowed scholarship fund for students from developing countries at Gallaudet University and the National Technical Institute for the Deaf (NTID) in the United States.
+See Raising Social Awareness of Sign Language for more.

 A program to distribute welfare vehicles gets underway in fiscal 1994.
 Later, responding to changing needs and improvements in welfare policies for elderly persons and people with disabilities, the Foundation expands the lineup of wheelchair-accessible vans to include vehicles with bathing services, care facility transport services, and nursing services, as well as food carts that employ persons with disabilities.

-The Great Hanshin Awaji Earthquake has a profound effect on volunteer activities in Japan.
-With the local government immobilized by the catastrophe, ordinary civilians converge on Kobe to assist the relief effort.
-During a four-year period through March 1998, the Foundation assists 104 emergency reconstruction projects, and in 1996 establishes the Hanshin Awaji Community Fund to foster reconstruction work and volunteer activities.
-This leads to close links being forged among volunteer organizations and nonprofit organizations.
+The Great Hanshin-Awaji Earthquake has a profound impact on volunteer activities in Japan.
+With local government functions severely disrupted, large numbers of civilians travel to Kobe to assist with relief efforts.
+Over a four-year period through March 1998, the Foundation supports 104 emergency reconstruction projects and, in 1996, establishes the Hanshin-Awaji Community Fund to promote reconstruction and volunteer activities.
+These efforts contribute to the strengthening of networks among volunteer and nonprofit organizations.

 Ryoichi Sasakawa, who served as the Foundation’s first chairman, passes away in July 1995 at the age of 96.
 In December of that year, Ayako Sono, a writer and philanthropist, is appointed to take his place.
 In 1996 the nickname “Nippon Foundation” and logo mark are chosen.
 The logo mark, created by Shin Matsunaga, symbolizes the Foundation’s guiding vision, with a character representing happiness and harmony painted in colors evoking the ocean and Earth.

-A hospice research group is set up and a hospice program is inaugurated to raise awareness, train specialists, and improve facilities, in line with recommendations made regarding the promotion of hospice and palliative care.
-In addition to providing assistance for the creation of buildings and programs, the Foundation focuses its efforts on training doctors and hospice nurses who can provide quality end-of-life care.
+A hospice research group is established and a hospice program is launched to raise awareness, train specialists, and improve facilities, in line with recommendations on the promotion of hospice and palliative care.
+In addition to supporting the development of facilities and programs, the Foundation focuses on training doctors and hospice nurses to provide high-quality end-of-life care.

-After the sinking of a Russian oil tanker (Nakhodka) in a storm causes a massive oil spill, the Foundation quickly teams up with a volunteer group that was established after the Kobe Earthquake and establishes a volunteer registry center near the site (Fukui Prefecture) to coordinate volunteer activities to assist with the cleanup.
-More than one thousand people from all over Japan rush in to work as volunteers.
+After the Russian oil tanker Nakhodka sinks in a storm, causing a massive oil spill, the Foundation quickly partners with a volunteer group formed after the Kobe Earthquake and establishes a volunteer registry center near the site in Fukui Prefecture to coordinate cleanup efforts.
+More than 1,000 volunteers from across Japan participate.

 The Foundation covers various expenses associated with the 1998 Winter Games held in Nagano Prefecture, including operating expenses for the running of a volunteer center at the Paralympics, and also establishes contact with volunteer organizations and mobilizes a fleet of welfare vehicles to transport spectators with disabilities.